CLOVIS-AI/tombs-of-the-forgotten/doc/DesignDoc.md

 - USE_ITEM : Use an item.
 May be done during a fight.
 	> USE_PARCHMENT : One parchment = One spell.
 It's a one-used only item.
 It can be 	used while fighting to deal damage to the ennemies.

+## 4 Setting

+The game is set in a medieval-like fantasy-world.
+Because there are no graphics, however, this will only be noticeable through the description of rooms, items, and through the story notes - as with the different item types.

+There are three item types: Physicals, Magicals, and Unique Use.

+Physicals represent the "normal" objects - armor, weapons...
+They are separated into multiple types:
+ - Armors are used to protect yourself from your enemies
+ - Weapons are used to attack enemies using your stamina: the stronger you are, the more damage you inflict upon your enemies - and vice-versa, the weaker you are, the less damage you inflict.

+Magical items are mainly weapons: they are used to attack your enemies by consuming mana (mana increases overtime).
+Unlike physical items, they do not alter your damage based on the quantity of mana left (nor your stamina, for that matter).
+This makes magical items the counterpart of physical items, they each have their pros and cons, so you should probably cary both kind with you.

+Unique Use items are similar as Physical and Magical weapons, because they can consume mana or reduce your stamina - what makes them special is that they cannot be used twice (that is, they are cleared from your inventory on usage).
+They can go from spells (inflict damage on your opponent) to potions (regenerate your health points, improve your stamina), explosives...
+In the code though, they only differ by their description and their effect.